 Overall, the PECA is drafted in overly broad and vague language which makes it vulnerable to abuse and misinterpretation against any individual or entity.
 It provides vague guidelines under the pretext of national security for administrative authorities such as the PTA by expanding their already considerable power to clamp down on online content and to initiate legal action against the accused, thereby presenting vaguely defined grounds for empowering administrative bodies and LEAs to use these powers.

-Section 37 of the PECA, for instance, chalks out a list restrictions allowing for the PTA to block, remove and censor online content, giving the PTA a virtual carte blanche to restrict access to “any” information if it considers it necessary to do so in the interest of integrity of Islam, morality, relations with friendly nations, contempt of court and so forth.
+Section 37 of the PECA, for instance, chalks out a list restrictions allowing for the PTA to block, remove and censor online content, giving the PTA a virtual carte blanche to restrict access to “any” information if it considers it necessary to do so in the interest of integrity of Islam, morality, contempt of court and so forth.
 Although, many of these aims are not legitimate and contrary to Article 19 of the International Covenant on Civil and Political Rights (ICCPR), there is no appeal mechanism or judicial review of such decisions, though Section 37 of the PECA does call for the creation of said mechanisms.

 Further, Section 45 also broadens the PTA’s powers to issue directives and guidelines to ISPs “in the interest of preventing any offence”, adding an extra layer of obligations and making it an offence to violate them.
 This explains the status quo, where over-regulation of online content by the government leaves no room for the private sector to adhere to regulation in a realistic manner that does not impact their businesses and customer base.